MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 The following features work slightly differently when working with a worksheet connected to Azure Boards.

 - Each cell or column of cells corresponds to a work item field.
 Each field is associated with a data type.
 Excel won't allow you to enter data into a cell that doesn't meet the data type and requirements for that field.
 - You can only insert a single row at a time within the worksheet.
-You can't copy and paste multiple rows into a worksheet.
+- You can copy and paste multiple rows within the worksheet.
-- To move a work item within a hierarchy, cut the entire row and paste it under the work item you want as its parent
+- To move a work item within a hierarchy, cut the entire row and paste it under the work item you want as its parent.
+- Use **Outdent** and **Indent** to change the location of a work item within the tree.
 - Undo (Ctrl Z) may not work.
 If you do something that you want to revert, you can refresh the worksheet.

 We recommend you publish and refresh your worksheet often to make sure your local work remains in sync with Azure Boards data store.